browserengineering/book/book/embeds.md

 *Canvas element*: Implement the [`<canvas>`][canvas-elt] element, the 2D aspect of the [`getContext`][getcontext] API, and some of the drawing commands on [`CanvasRenderingContext2D`][crc2d].
-Canvas layout is just like an iframe, but doesn't have nearly as much internal complexity.
-Instead you just need to allocate a Skia canvas of an appropriate size when `getContext("2d")` is called, and implement some of the APIs that draw to the canvas.
- [^eager-canvas] It should be straightforward to translate these to Skia methods.
+Canvas layout is just like an iframe, including its default width and height.
+You should allocate a Skia canvas of an appropriate size when `getContext("2d")` is called, and implement some of the APIs that draw to the canvas.[^eager-canvas] It should be straightforward to translate these to Skia methods.

  [crc2d]: https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D